Name: The United Republic of Tanzania

 • Please do not interfere with animal behavior.

-• No more than 5 vehicles around an animal at one time (please accept the decision of your guide to leave an animal if he feels it is becoming overcrowded).
+• No more than 5 vehicles around an animal at one time (please accept the decision of your guide to leaving an animal if he feels it is becoming overcrowded).

 • Please do not get too close to the animals as this may distress them.